-- Health spending grows at the National Health Expenditure (NHE) growth rates projected by Center for Medicare and Medicaid Services (CMS) minus 0.5% per year; and - 2.
+- 1. Health spending grows at the National Health Expenditure (NHE) growth rates projected by Center for Medicare and Medicaid Services (CMS) minus 0.5% per year; and - 2.
 Health spending grows at the rate of the Gross Domestic Product (GDP).
 The GDP growth rate option is approximately equivalent to the NHE growth rate minus 1.3%.

 If health spending under UF grows more slowly than in the status quo, the reduction in spending will result in substantial savings for Californians.
-In the scenario in which spending grows 0.5% per year more slowly than in the status quo, estimated cumulative savings over the 2022-2031 period range from \$32 to \$535 billion in 2022 dollars (Table 3), depending on whether income-related cost sharing is applied and whether LTSS is expanded.
+In the direct payment scenario in which spending grows 0.5% per year more slowly than in the status quo, estimated cumulative savings over the 2022-2031 period range from \$32 to \$535 billion in 2022 dollars (Table 3), depending on whether income-related cost sharing is applied and whether LTSS is expanded.
 With LTSS expansion and no cost sharing, expenditures would be somewhat higher in year 1 than under the current system (2% higher than the status quo, or \$10 billion, as shown in Table 1), but over the ten-year period health expenditures would be \$213 billion lower than in the current system if spending grows at the rate of GDP growth (Table 3).
-Table 3 displays results for estimated cumulative savings under the direct payment approach.
-Under a scenario with a health plan or health system role under UF, estimated savings are similar, as shown in Appendix C.
+In a scenario with a health plan or health system role under UF, estimated cumulative savings are also significant, as shown in Table 3.